 - The Teaching/Learning Process

-Communication within the "Program Team" (Consisting of the Taos Advisor, Professor Gergen, Professor McNamee and the candidate) will take place through the internet, telephone and the mail.
+Communication within the "Program Team" (Consisting of the Taos Advisor, the University Promoter, Professor Gergen, Professor McNamee and the candidate) will take place through the internet, telephone and the mail.
 However, the participant should anticipate occasional visits to his or her thesis advisor, especially during the planning and dissertation completion stages.
 The Advisor will also be available for informal meetings throughout the program.
 The final oral examination and degree award ceremonies (typically a single, joyful event) will require the participant's travel to the corresponding Dutch or Belgian university conferring the degree.